-We talked to Glenn Bilby, Founding CEO at Qinematic about how Life is Moovment® and exercise its medicine and here is what he said about it.
+Glenn Bilby, Founding CEO at Qinematic tells us about how Life is Moovment® and exercises its medicine.

 First of all, how are you and your family doing in these COVID-19 times?